springernature/o11y-rules-telemetry-operator/README.md

       labels:
         severity: warning
 ```
-The operator applies the rules to Mimir (Ruler) Api using the tenant defined in the annotation, or
+The operator applies the rules to Mimir (Ruler) Api using the tenant defined in the annotation or namespace and it updates the status according to the results and emits events.

-It updates the status according to the results and emits events.
+# Getting Started developing

-## Getting Started developing
+**This repository uses GitHub pages with [chart-releaser](https://github.com/helm/chart-releaser) in a workflow with [chart-releaser-action](https://github.com/helm/chart-releaser-action) to automatically create an manage a Helm repository.
+See below for more info**

 Code:
 - `cmd/main.go`: Arguments and environment variables